-Following analysis of historical data and expected investment return movement during the financial year, in consultation with the fund's investment advisors, the council has determined that the following movements in market price risk are reasonably possible for the 2020/21 reporting period. (based on data as at 31 March 2021 using data provided by investment advisors scenario model).
+Following analysis of historical data and expected investment return movement during the financial year, in consultation with the fund's investment advisors, the council has determined that the following movements in market price risk are reasonably possible for the 2022/23 reporting period.
+(Based on data as at 31 March 2023 using data provided by investment advisors scenario model).
 The sensitivities are consistent with the assumptions contained in the investment advisors' most recent review.
-Some of these sensitivities have risen significantly compared to last year.
-This reflects the prevailing volatility in the markets since the global outbreak of coronavirus.
 This analysis assumes that all other variables, in particular foreign currency exchange rates and interest rates, remain the same.